meteor/tutorials/content/svelte/step02.md

 > - This is task 3

 If your app doesn't look like this, use the GitHub link at the top right corner of each code snippet to see the entire file, and make sure your code matches the example.

-### HTML files define static content

-Meteor parses all of the HTML files in your app folder and identifies three top-level tags: **`<head>`**, **`<body>`**, and **`<template>`**.

-Everything inside any `<head>` tags is added to the `head` section of the HTML sent to the client, and everything inside `<body>` tags is added to the `body` section, just like in a regular HTML file.

-### Define view components with Svelte

-In Svelte, single file components are created with the .svelte file extension and are comprised of three sections, the script section, the markup section and the style section.
-Within the script section you will write Javascript that runs when the component instance is created.
-The Svelte component format is fully explained in the  [Svelte Guide](https://svelte.dev/docs#Component_format)

 ### Add CSS styles to your app